finger-bone/xun-fei-datawhale-translation/notes/task3/task3.md

 ### General Structure

+We firstly must clearly state the input and output of the transformer architecture in the case of machine translation.

+The input of the encoder the transformer architecture is a sequence of tokens, of shape `[batch_size, src_len]`, whilst the decoder accepts an input of shape `[batch_size, trg_len]`.
+The transformer model will output a sequence of tokens, of shape `[batch_size, trg_len, trg_vocab]`, which can later be arg-maxed into `[batch_size, trg_len]`, with each token id in the second dimension being the next token of that position in the decoder input sequence.

+For example, if the input of the decoder is `<bos>, Attention, is, all, you`, with `<bos>` as the beginning of the sentence, the output of the transformer model will be `Attention, is, all, you, need`.

-This part introduces the transformer structure by breaking it down into several parts.
+Then, this part introduces the transformer structure by breaking it down into several parts.

 The general structure is as follows,